NadimC137/SpeakerRecognitionKNN/README.md

 * Testing Module: speaker was identified with the help of trained classifier.

 ### Part 1: Training Module:
-In training module, all speakers voice data were recorded along with his name/no. to extract features from their voice and then store them in an excel file, for later use (testing).
+In training module, all speakers voice data were recorded along with his name/user ID to extract features from their voice and then store them in an excel file, for later use (testing).
 All the steps of training module is explained step by step below-

 #### Collecting voice data along with Speaker ID:
-We take voice samples from each of the volunteer speakers, and a voice ID for each of them (Dhrubo=1, Nadim=2, Rafee=3).
+We take voice samples from each of the volunteer speakers, and a user ID for each of them (Dhrubo=1, Nadim=2, Rafee=3).
 We collect voice data using Window 10’s default voice recorder for better quality of the voice data.

 ```matlab